 - Requester a user who sends a Request for Quote (RfQ) to the service and thereby starts the Negotiation Event.
 The requester is the owner of this Negotiation Event. - Respondent the target user of a Negotiation Event.
 The requester specifies the respondents in the RfQ to the service and thus grants the respondent role to one or more T7 users.
-The respondent owns the quote he or she sends in response to the Negotiation Event.
+The respondents own the quote they send in response to the Negotiation Event.